Jameson13B/atomic10-components/README.md

 ![Simple Card](./ReadmeImg/simplecard.png)

-This is a paragraph describing the SimpleCard component.
-It will explain its details, quirks, and other info.
+This is a simple card that can store data for a product, service, etc. Card can have an onClick added.
+All content is customizable and the box will auto format as info grows.

 ```
 import { SimpleCard } from "atomic10-components";